Come and be part of a global voice for wild plants and fungi

 Dorset Council is a great example of a local authority which has made a success of this kind of economically sustainable transition.
 Over 7 years the council has reduced its road verge maintenance budget by 45% which has paid back investment in machinery and enabled re-allocation of human resource to more rewarding and value-adding tasks.

-Grass cuttings are currently seen as a waste and a barrier to the creation of wildflower-rich habitats on road verges and in green spaces.
+Grass cuttings are currently seen as a waste and the perceived feasibility of collection and disposal can be a barrier to the creation of wildflower-rich habitats on road verges and in green spaces.

 But removing the grass cuttings can reduce costs and carbon emissions over time while achieving lower soil fertility which restores native wildflowers.
 See road verge and green space best practice management for more information.

-Plantlife is advocating for verges and green spaces to be seen as assets rather than maintenance liabilities and for grass cuttings to be seen as a renewable resource which can offset carbon and offset vegetation management costs.
+Plantlife is advocating for verges and green spaces to be seen as assets rather than maintenance liabilities and for grass cuttings to be seen as a renewable resource, a novel revenue stream, which can offset carbon and offset vegetation management costs.

 See below for case studies and research showing best practice guidance for managing grass cuttings.
-These aim to embed sustainable practices in green waste management.
+These aim to embed sustainable practices in green infrastructure and green waste management.

 Off-site disposal and use of grass cuttings has the greatest opportunity to create a long-term sustainable road verge and green space management system.
 This could be achieved by recovering value from green waste through composting, anaerobic digestion, and other biotechnologies.

 Dorset Council sends its road verge cuttings to a waste-licenced composting service.
 Cuttings are left to rot down for several months before collection to decrease weight and volume.
-Although this involves a gate fee, net savings are made in reduced cutting frequency from fertility reduction and the ability to litter-pick cut material off site, thereby avoiding traffic control for litter-picking operations in a live traffic environment.
+Although this involves a gate fee, net savings are made by reduced cutting frequency due to fertility reduction and the ability to litter-pick cut material off site, thereby avoiding traffic control for litter-picking operations in a live traffic environment.

-Recent research is showing that a process known as hydrothermal carbonisation (HTC) could also present a hugely important option in organic waste management, potentially in combination with AD.
-HTC produces hydrochar which has a range of uses including bio-based asphalt, and has the ability to decontaminate potential roadside contaminants.
+Recent research is showing that a process known as pyrolysis could also present a hugely important option in organic waste management, potentially in combination with AD.
+Pyrolysis produces biochar which has a range of uses including bio-based asphalt, and has the ability to decontaminate pollutants in roadside herbage including the complete breakdown of microplastics.

 Trials by Lincolnshire County Council have shown that it is profitable to use grass cuttings as a feedstock in anaerobic digestion.

-We identify a ‘sweet spot’ in grass cutting regimes, which promotes both optimum plant diversity and harvests biomass for bioenergy most efficiently.
-The ideal cutting frequency is twice per year, spaced by about 3-4 months either side of mid-summer and can be applied to 90% of grassland green spaces and road verges outside designated nature reserves [3,4].
+We identify a ‘sweet spot’ in grass cutting regimes, which promotes optimum plant diversity and harvests biomass for bioenergy most efficiently.
+The ideal cutting frequency is twice per year, either side of spring and summer spaced by 3-4 months.
+[3,4].
+This standard approach could deliver biodiversity gain without special conservation measures across 90% of our road verge networks (combined with safety cuts) and the majority of our open green spaces where these have not been identified as sites of sensitive ecological value.

-Plantlife is currently working with South Gloucestershire Council and West Sussex County Council through our contribution to the £3.9 million Greenprint project, funded by the Department for Transport [5,6].
-This work will conduct field trials to build the case for grass cuttings to be used to create renewable resources as part of a bio-based circular economy.
+Plantlife has worked with South Gloucestershire Council and West Sussex County Council through our contribution to the £3.7 million Greenprint project, funded by the Department for Transport [5,6].
+This work has conducted field trials to build the case for grass cuttings to be used to create renewable resources as part of a bio-based circular economy.

-Plantlife is also working with a range of stakeholders to inform green waste management licencing to facilitate the off-site removal of grass cuttings from road verges.
-The waste management licences, concerning grass cuttings from non-roadside green spaces, already enable off-site removal and has allowed local authorities to partner with local composting or anaerobic digestion plants to handle the green waste.
+Plantlife is also working with a range of stakeholders to encourage changes in biowaste licencing that would enable sustainable use of roadside cuttings and therefore facilitate the cut-and-collect management of road verges.
+Disposal of grass cuttings from non-roadside green spaces is already covered by standard permitting and this has allowed local authorities to partner with local composting or anaerobic digestion facilities to handle the green waste.

 Guidance on Applying the Waste Hierarchy – DEFRA